 Apply Nut Lock to crankcase flange screws.
-Install crankcase flange screws and tighten to a torque of 84 to 106 in.
-Ibs.
-(9.5 to $12 \text{ N} \cdot \text{m}$ ).
+Install crankcase flange screws and tighten to a torque of 84 to 106 in. lbs.
+(9.5 to 12 N·m).

 Test that the crankshaft spins freely without binding.

 IMPORTANT: After powerhead has been assembled, allow at least two hours for Gel-Seal II to cure before running outboard.